 An explosion could be prevented, if at least one condition is avoided.
-Because it is very difficult to exclude the possibility of ignitable discharges completely, the main focus should be the prevention of ignitable concentrations of flock in air.
+Because it is very difficult to exclude the possibility of ignitable discharges completely, the main focus should be the prevention of ignitable concentrations of coating powder in air.

-0.2.2 Deflagration of explosive atmospheres is only possible within a given range of concentration, but not, if the concentration is above or below this range.

-NOTE If an explosive cloud of flock and air is trapped into a closed room, an explosion can lead to a fatal increase of pressure.

-- 0.2.3 It is important that deposits of flock are not allowed to accumulate within the spraying areas for they may be whirled up and give rise to an explosive atmosphere.
-This does not apply to deposits on filter devices and accumulations of flock in reservoirs where filters and reservoirs are integrated in the spraying area and are designed to collect the flock. - 0.2.4 Particular attention should be paid to the prevention of electrostatic charges on different surfaces located in the vicinity of the flock cloud.
+- 0.2.2 Deflagration of explosive atmospheres is only possible within a given range of concentration above the lower explosion limit. - NOTE 1 If an explosive cloud of coating powder and air is trapped into a closed room, an explosion can lead to a fatal increase of pressure. - NOTE 2 The particle size distribution of coating powder is usually in the range of 5 μ m to 120 μ m. - NOTE 3 Coating powder in air is not evenly distributed inside a given volume, therefore it is possible that a part of the mixture is within the ignitable concentration range.
+An upper limit is safety-related not applicable. - 0.2.3 It is important that deposits of powder are not allowed to accumulate within the spraying areas for they may be whirled up and give rise to an explosive atmosphere.
+This does not apply to deposits on filter devices and accumulations of coating powder in hoppers where filters and hoppers are integrated in the spraying area and are designed to collect the coating powder.
+See 4.6 of EN 12981:2005. - 0.2.4 Particular attention should be paid to the prevention of electrostatic charges on different surfaces located in the vicinity of the powder cloud.
 This could apply to e.g. workpieces during the coating process.
+Grounding is very critical to the prevention of electrostatic charge to any conductive objects in the spray area.